bcgov/design-research-guide/docs/activities/remote-research.md

 You must always be aware of privacy considerations, both for yourself and your research participants.

-- Do not record a person's face during remote user research activities
+- Do not record a person's face during remote design research activities
 - Avoid disclosing your personal information to participants when you’re conducting research from home.
 When setting up your laptop or camera, be aware of anything in the background that you would not want to share
 - If participants will share their screen, warn them in advance to close any browsers or documents that have sensitive information
 - If you are sharing your screen, make sure no sensitive information is visible